Asvins (film)

 Asvins is a 2023 Indian Tamil-language psychological horror film written and directed by Tarun Teja in his directorial debut.
 The film stars Vasanth Ravi and Vimala Raman with Muralidaran, Saraswathi Menon, Udhaya Deep and Simran Pareek in supporting roles.
 It is an adaptation of Tarun Teja's own short film of the same name.
-The film was released theatrically on 23 June 2023 to highly positive reviews.
+The film was released theatrically on 23 June 2023 to mixed reviews.

 Plot

 The movie begins with a flashback depicting a folk tale about a boy being saved by Ashwini Kumars and being given a boon that other than natural causes, he shall not die in any way.

 The story then follows a group of people investigating paranormal activity in a mansion in Kent, which formerly belonged to an archaeologist named Aarthi Rajagopalan (Vimala Raman).
 The group faces an unknown entity in the mansion and hear voices in their heads.
 Arjun (Vasanth Ravi) must reunite the two idols of Ashwini Kumars to save the rest of his team.